Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 China’s Development Finance in Africa

 Gellers and Jeffords (2019) explore the African continent’s environmental situation.
 They pondered whether environmental conditions in African countries influence where China chooses to invest on the continent through its 21st Century “Belt and Road” initiative.
-The analysis of China’s investment choices has shown that pollution levels, resource availability, and ecological circumstances are important indicators in determining where China invests.
+They analyzed China's investment choices and found that pollution levels, resource availability, and ecological conditions are important indicators of where China invests.
 These concerns persist even after addressing economic and political issues.
 Since it is clear that China pays attention to environmental concerns, this challenges the assumption that environmental factors are secondary to commercial motivations and economic concerns, and that they are merely a consequence of the decision-making process rather than a factor in it.

 Green Finance and the Evolving Landscape

-Building on the aforementioned analysis of China’s investment choices, China has adopted the Green Bond Standards and the safeguards established by the Asian Infrastructure Investment Bank to enhance its environmental profile further.
-Whether these commitments have tangible effects on China’s environmental profile remains undetermined, and Gellers and Jeffords' framework will help investigate this issue further in the future.
+Building on the aforementioned analysis of China’s investment choices, China has adopted the Green Bond Standards and the safeguards established by the Asian Infrastructure Investment Bank to enhance its environmental profile further (AIIB, 2016).
+Whether these commitments have tangible effects remains undetermined, and Gellers and Jeffords' framework will investigate this issue further.

 VIII.
 Synthesis: Towards Rights-Integration